Astros vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have played as the favorite in nine of their past 10 games and won three of those contests.

-- In their last 10 games with a total, the Astros and their opponents have failed to hit the over six times.

-- The Astros have a record of 1-2-0 ATS over their last 10 games.
+- The Astros have won one of their last three games against the spread.

 Astros Betting Records & Stats

-- The Astros have compiled a 58-49 record in games they were favored on the moneyline (winning 54.2% of those games).
+- The Astros have won 58 of the 108 games they were favored on the moneyline this season (53.7%).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!